beliveau-lab/TigerFISH/README.md

 To clone this directory onto a desktop computer, the time to solve this takes approximately 38 seconds.
 Typical install time on a desktop computer including environments solving takes approximately 72 secs.

 4. Tigerfish depends on Nupack 4.
 In order to use Nupack under its new license model, users must [register for an account](https://nupack.org/subscribe).
-Once registering, users will be able to download the Nupack 4 Python package.
+Once registered, users will be able to download the Nupack 4 Python package.
+A `NUPACK_FOLDER_PATH` environment variable or `nupack_folder_path` field in the `config.yml` file must be set with the Nupack package folder path.
 For help installing that package into the tigerfish conda enviroments, please contact the Nupack developers.

 ## Demos and Tutorials